-The Port Authority is supporting the development of infrastructure projects and initiatives in the Roberts Bank Trade Area, North Shore Trade Area, South Shore Trade Area, and Fraser River Trade Area.
+The Port Authority is supporting the development of infrastructure projects and initiatives in the Roberts Bank Trade Area, North Shore Trade Area, South Shore Trade Area, Fraser River Trade Area and East of the Second Narrows Bridge.
 These infrastructure projects are expected to increase efficiency and productivity in the supply chain.
 The Gateway Infrastructure Fee 2 is intended to enable the Port Authority to recover 90% of its associated costs from users who will benefit from and/or whose operations contribute to the need for infrastructure improvements, each as described in Schedule D attached hereto.